basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 </details>

 At the end of the cutover, the machine was `nas`, the ZFS pools were healthy, the NFS mounts worked from my PC, the Incus containers were recovered, and the Docker workloads were running again.
+SMB authentication, guest access, and Time Machine worked after one final share-root permission fix.
-SMB still deserves real client testing, especially Time Machine and normal authenticated photo/media access, but the scary storage part is done.
+Normal authenticated media access still deserves the usual client check, but the scary storage part is done.

 ## References